mattschlosser/php-totp/README.md

 The TOTP specification mandates that secrets are generated randomly (i.e. not chosen by the user).
 You can generate your own secrets, but the `Totp` class provides a method that will generate a random secret for you that is guaranteed to be cryptographically secure and strong enough for all the hashing algorithms supported by TOTP.
-This method is also used when instantiating `Totp` objects without providing an explicit secret.
+This method is also used when instantiating `Totp` objects without providing an pre-existing secret.

 Once you have generated the secret you must store it securely.
 It must always be stored encrypted.